|| Peter Tegen

 Academics were just as important to Tegen with nearly 300 Academic All-Big Ten selections since 1984.
 Numerous other Badger athletes also gained Academic All-American status.

-Tegen has also received several notable honors in his career including National Cross Country Coach of the Year (four times), Big Ten Coach of the Year in track (six times) and in cross country (nine times), PAC-10 Coach of the Year in cross country (three times).
+Tegen has also received several notable honors in his career including National Cross Country Coach of the Year (twice), Big Ten Coach of the Year in track (six times) and in cross country (nine times).

-The cross country program at Stanford has enjoyed tremendous success in recent years.
-Stanford has won the NCAA men's cross country title four times (1996, 1997, 2002, 2003) while the Cardinal women have captured four national titles (1996, 2003, 2005, 2006) since 1996.
-The Cardinal men have won the NCAA West Regional 10 of the last 12 years, while the Stanford women have won the regional crown for eight straight years in a row.
-At the Pac-10 Championships, Stanford's men's team has won six league titles, while the women have captured the league title the past 11 years.
+Tegen inherits a cross country program at Stanford that has enjoyed tremendous success in recent years.
+Stanford has won the NCAA men's cross country title four times (1996, 1997, 2002, 2003) while the Cardinal women have captured three national titles (1996, 2003, 2005) since 1996.
+The Cardinal men have won the NCAA West Regional 10 of the last 11 years, while the Stanford women have won the regional crown seven straight years.
+At the Pac-10 Championships, Stanford's men's team has won six straight league titles, while the Stanford women have captured the league title the past 10 years.